- Medical Careers

 While 65 points is the minimum for an EOI submission, achieving a higher score significantly increases your chances of receiving an invitation.
 Focus on strengthening your English language proficiency, accumulating relevant work experience, and ensuring your educational qualifications are recognised (including passing your AMC exams!).

 At Wavelength, we understand the complexities of migrating as a medical professional.
-Our team is here to offer tailored guidance, connect you with AMC exam preparation resources, and keep you informed about the latest opportunities and updates in the Australian medical landscape.
+Our team is here to offer tailored guidance, connect you with AMC exam preparation resources, and keep you informed about the latest opportunities for doctors and updates in the Australian medical landscape.

 MARN: 1174178